gotthardp/lorawan-server/doc/Devices.md

 Optionally, you can also define a set of [ADR](ADR.md) parameters.
 Once the device joins the network, the server will attempt to configure the device accordingly.

+## Status

+You can set:
+ - *Request Status* flag, which can be used to disable the status requests for simple devices that do not support it (by default true).